-This option would seek to allocate 11.5 ha of employment land on strategic sites, which are likely to be mixed use and in relatively close proximity to residential areas.
+This option would seek to allocate 11.5 ha of employment land on strategic sites in Blaby and Harborough (although considering Harborough's existing supply, the area would be anticipated to be required to allocate 9.1ha), which are likely to be mixed use and in relatively close proximity to residential areas.
 This should mean that commuting by active means is a viable option for local employees.
-The large scale of residential properties on strategic sites would be likely to lead to some substantial public transport schemes connecting the settlement to the wider County, improving the potential for employees to commute by public transport.
+The large scale of residential development on strategic sites would be likely to lead to some substantial sustainable transport schemes connecting the settlement to the wider County, improving the potential for employees to commute by public transport.
 That said, the employment uses are likely to increase the number of HGV journeys in the county, leading to an increase in GHG emissions in the short to medium-term.
 The large-scale and mixed use nature of the strategic site would be expected to deliver better opportunities for low carbon energy generation schemes and green infrastructure schemes to help in terms of carbon sequestration.
-Overall, potential minor positive effects are predicted taking the above into considerations.
+Overall, minor positive effects are predicted taking the above into considerations.

-This approach would focus growth in the same locations as referenced under Option A2, however with a more substantial amount of land provided for employment purposes (23ha in each authority).
+This approach would focus growth in the same locations as referenced under Option A2, however with a more substantial amount of land provided for employment purposes (23ha in Blaby and 20.6ha in Harborough).
 This would magnify the above effects in terms of the potential for low carbon developments, but would also increase the emissions associated with transportation.
 This would be more likely should sites that are more isolated need to be utilised.
-Therefore, overall a potential minor positive effect is predicted.
+Therefore, overall a potential moderate positive effect is predicted.

 This option would involve less growth (5.75ha) of employment land.
-There would only be a requirement for land release in Blaby, and this would be at a scale where neutral effects are predicted.
+There would be a requirement for land release in Blaby of 5.75ha and 3.35ha in Harborough; this would be likely to be at a scale where neutral effects are predicted.